 - Campus Security, extension 1111 or 715.803.1111

-- Violence Prevention Specialist/Peaceful Solutions Counselor, PeacefulSolutions@ntc.edu or 715.803.1797, located in the Advising Center, Room C132 on the Wausau Main Campus.
+- Violence Prevention Specialist/Peaceful Solutions Counselor, PeacefulSolutions@ntc.edu or 715.803.1797, located in Room D121 on the Wausau Main Campus.
 Phone or video conference appointments are available to regional campus students.

 Note that by law, all NTC staff are mandated to report any potential Title IX violations for investigation.
 The only individual on campus who can confidentially hold a potential Title IX violation are the staff through Peaceful Solutions, our contracted vendor for counseling services.

 Contact your local Police Department to report abuse and to help keep yourself safe, 911 or the non-emergency number.
 Any of the on-or off-campus resources can assist in finding information about legal options such as filing a protective/harassment order.
 Even if you do not plan on talking to anyone on campus about the incident, please submit a report form through Maxient.
 This information will help Northcentral Technical College obtain a more accurate picture of violence that is happening on and around campus.